 It can be valid and must grow out of something connected with the operations or policies of companies.
 This may have an explanation or modification of the labor contract provisions.
 According to International Labor Organization (ILO) grievance is “a complaint by one or more workers regarding wages, allowances, working conditions and the interpretation of service-related issues, covering areas such as overtime, transfer, leave, promotion, job assignment, seniority, and termination of service.”

-On an analysis of these various definitions, it may be noted that “Grievance” is a word which covers dissatisfaction and which has one or more of the following characteristics:
+On an analysis of these different definitions, it may be noted that “Grievance” is a word that covers dissatisfaction and has one or more characteristics as follows:

-- It may be unvoiced or expressly stated by an employer;
+- It may be explicitly reported or unvoiced by an employer;

-- It may be valid and legitimate, untrue or completely false, or ridiculous, and
+- It may be valid and legitimate, false or altogether false, or ridiculous, and

 - It may come from something relevant to the company or the job In other words, grievances are feelings, sometimes real, sometimes imagined, that an employee may have in relation to his situation in employment.
 Whenever there’s some tension among workers, it’s bound to lead to chaos that can very adversely affect management interests.

 Grievances typically give rise to unhappiness, anger, disappointment, job indifference, poor morale; and eventually contribute to worker inefficiency and low productivity.
 Therefore, a personal administrator will see to it that complaints are remedied as soon as possible, dropping which can shake the entire edifice of the organization.
 He needs to learn and understand the reasons behind complaints, and how they can be addressed.
 He will assist the foreman and boss as well as other line staff members in ensuring they resolve disputes properly.